czabaj/protoc-gen-grpc-gateway-es/README.md

 ## Philosophy

 The plugin walks over the proto files and converts protobuf messages to TypeScipt types and protobuf RPC to RPC JavaScript classes.
-The RPC classes are exported as `ServiceName_MethodName` and have following signature
+The RPCs are exported as `ServiceName_MethodName` and have following signature

 ```TypeScript
 class RPC<RequestMessage, ResponseMessage> = {